jakubgereg/react-template-builder/README.md

 ## Usage

-Import the createTemplateBuilder function from the package:
+Import the templateBuilder function from the package:

 ```js
 import templateBuilder from '@jgereg/react-template-builder';